Alma Reed: Support for José Clemente Orozco

 Reed was a lifelong supporter and patron of José Clemente Orozco.
 Early after establishing the studio, Reed was introduced to Orozco by Anita Brenner.
 Orozco had been living in Manhattan and doing poorly in making a living.
 She immediately fell in love with his work and gave him a one-man show in September 1928.
 In 1930, Reed arranged a commission for Orozco to paint a mural in the new dining hall at Pomona College in California.
 Orozco painted Prometheus.
 The financial arrangements with Reed were fraught, with Orozco believing that Reed "was not giving him an adequate share of the proceeds from the sale of his works."
 She nonetheless continued to support his career.

 Her studio became a gathering place for Mexican artists especially those living in New York.
 She became friends with Jose L. Gutierrez who was a WPA fresco supervisor and was experimenting at Sherwin-Williams laboratories with plastic resins, which led to plastic paint formulas developed in 1953 as the first acrylic artist paint called "Politec."

 Delphic Studios

 Not long after her solo Orozco exhibition, Reed rented a portion of the top floor of the building on East 57th Street and established a formal gallery called "Delphic Studios."
 Reed's first exhibition in the gallery was a two-man show of Thomas Hart Benton and Orozco.

 She promoted many Mexican artists, including Roberto Cueva del Río, but she remained the principal patron for Orozco.
 She also exhibited the Mexican-themed watercolors and oils of Los Angeles artist Leo Politi in 1937.
 The one-man exhibit helped launch Politi's career as an author and illustrator of children's books.
+She also displayed woodcarvings by Mae Woughter Strack.